TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- if it is equal to max clients - 1, it wastes a single connection slot?
 	- For checking whether a dedicated server instance is running, we can keep a lockfile named after the port

+- "X connected" notifiers in chat, in gray

 - chat notifier: X has joined the Resistance/Metropolis
 - chat notifier: X is now a spectator
 	- Except when connected for the first time?